 Anderson woman died of multiple stab wounds, autopsy finds

 Dec.
-24—ANDERSON — An autopsy has determined that Andrea Aguirre's death was the result of multiple stab wounds.
+25—ANDERSON — An autopsy has determined that Andrea Aguirre's death was the result of multiple stab wounds.

 Her estranged husband found Aguirre dead in her Anderson home Tuesday.